MiR0-92/pacman/README.md

 Reverse Pac-Man Game, where Players have to race each other and catch Pac-Man.
 Dynamic multiplayer will be implemented, and all players will use their phones as controllers.
 If no players, the game plays itself.
+The game reqires node modules and socket IO.